Things to Do in Greymouth for Couples

 9. Tour the Monteith’s Brewery

 If you find yourself on a rainy day in Greymouth, don’t let it put a damper on your romantic getaway.
 Instead, take a tour of the Monteith’s Brewery!
 Share the experience of learning all about the brewing process from one of New Zealand’s oldest beermakers, which concludes with you learning how to pour the perfect point.
 With a bar and restaurant on-site, you can also share a tasting paddle of beers and ciders and pair them with some tasty meals.
+Learn more about the Monteith’s Brewery Tour on Viator and Tripadvisor.

 Location: 60 Herbert Street, Greymouth.